craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 	- While this feature does reduce the amount of time you must spend Unconscious per day, it does not reduce the total amount of time you must spend Resting in a day without incurring Exhaustion.
 - You gain your choice of the following, corresponding with the Ceelie Court from which your ancestral Eladrin forbearers belonged;
 	- Childer of the Court of Spring gain the following;
-		- You have advantage on Perception checks involving sight.
+		- You have advantage on Perception checks that rely on sight.
 		- You have a walking speed of 35 feet per round.
 	- Childer of the Court of Summer gain the following;
+		- You know the Produce Flame cantrip, and may cast it as though you had the Wizard's Spellcasting feature.
+		- When you succeed on a death saving throw, you may regain a number of hit points equal to your proficiency modifier.
+You regain the use of this feature after a long rest.
 	- Childer of the Court of Fall gain the following;
+		- You know the Primal Savagery cantrip, and may cast it as though you had the Druid's Spellcasting feature.
 	- Childer of the Court of Winter gain the following;
 		- You have a darkvision of 60 feet.
-		- You may, beginning at 1st, 3rd, and 5th level respectively, cast the Dancing Lights cantrip, Faerie Fire spell, and Darkness spell once each.
+		- You may, beginning at 1st, 3rd, and 5th level respectively, cast the Dancing Lights cantrip, Faerie Fire spell, and Darkness spell, once each regarding the spells.
+At 11th level, you may use this feature to cast each spell twice each.
 You regain the use of this feature after a long rest.
-At 11th level, you may use this feature twice
+		- You have disadvantage on Attack Rolls and Perception checks that rely on sight when you are in direct sunlight.

 ## Triton
 ## Orcish